Psychopathy Test

 How should results be interpreted?

-Scores are used to compare relative levels of traits within a sample or against reference data when available.
-Interpretation should consider context, response validity, and the limits of self-report.
+Scores are used to compare relative levels of psychopathic traits within a sample or against reference data.
+Higher scores indicate more pronounced psychopathic-like characteristics.
+Interpretation should consider context, response validity, and the limits of self-report — individuals with elevated psychopathic traits may minimize or distort their responses.

 WHAT THE TEST MEASURES